Improved computational efficiency and stability when imputing censored covariates: Analytic and numerical approaches: Motivation

-We propose a general framework for parametric conditional mean imputation (CMI) of censored covariates that offers better statistical precision than existing semiparametric approaches with less computational strain.
+We propose new analytic and numerical approaches to parametric conditional mean imputation (CMI) of censored covariates that offer improved computational stability and efficiency, sometimes with better statistical precision.
 Under many common distributions, we derive the analytic solutions for the conditional mean imputed values.
-We also define stabilized calculations for distributions without analytically tractable solutions.
-Through simulation studies, we quantify the sizable computational gains of our analytic and stabilized solutions over the existing conditional mean formula seen in the literature.
-Finally, motivated by the Framingham teaching dataset, we demonstrate how to select an imputation model and apply the proposed methods.
-Our framework is implemented in the open-source R package, \textit{speedyCMI}.
+We also define stabilized integral calculations for distributions without analytically tractable solutions.
+Through simulations, we quantify the sizable computational gains of our analytic and stabilized solutions over the existing conditional mean formula seen in the literature.
+We also empirically validate a simple and effective imputation model selection procedure.
+Motivated by the Framingham teaching dataset, we demonstrate how to select an imputation model and apply the proposed methods, which are implemented in the \textit{speedyCMI} R package.

-The rest of the paper is organized as follows.
-The proposed parametric CMI framework is described in Section~\ref{sec:methods}.
-The differences in computational efficiency between the integral calculations are demonstrated through simulations in Section~\ref{sec:sims}.
-The selection of the imputation model and application of the methods are illustrated using the Framingham teaching dataset in Section~\ref{sec:framingham}.
-We end with a brief discussion of strengths, limitations, and future directions in Section~\ref{sec:discuss}.
-Derivations are available in the Supplementary Materials.

-\section{METHODS}
+\section{Methods}